luismartinezs/anki/README.md

 - Open a preview side to side, to see how cards will look (`ctrl+K, V` on Linux)
 - Don't use ## or % in an empty line inside a card
 - Wrap any code in ` for inline code, or in ``` for a code block.
 See the example in [anki-example.md](./anki-example.md)
+- Leave an empty line before and after % so autoformatting doesn't mess up with it